Alan Stewart, 10th Earl of Galloway: Personal life

 Lord Galloway married Lady Arabella Arthur, daughter of James Gascoyne-Cecil, 2nd Marquess of Salisbury, in 1872 (he was consequently the brother-in-law of Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury).
 Their daughter, Helen Stewart, married Neo-Jacobite Walter Clifford Mellor.
 Lord Galloway died in February 1901, aged 65, and was succeeded in the earldom by his younger brother, Randolph.
 Lady Galloway died in August 1903.

 On 14 October 1889, The Earl of Galloway appeared in Dumfries Sheriff Court on a charge of indecent behaviour towards a young girl.
 He was found 'not guilty'.

 On 23 January 1890, the Earl of Galloway appeared again in court, Glasgow Central Police Court, charged with having been 'riotous, disorderly or indecent' in his behaviour, by accosting, following and molesting Margaret Brown and one or more female passengers.
 The charge was found 'not proven'.

+He owned 79,000 acres in Scotland.